 Recruitment and Selection prepares students to design, implement and evaluate all aspects of the Recruitment and Selection of employees.
 A combination of theory and practical, hands-on experience is used to assist the student in learning the strategic importance of Recruitment and Selection in the achievement of organizational objectives.
 Students explore the evolving nature of Recruitment and Selection and the impact of new technologies on those processes.

 This course provides students with the opportunity to build professional skills in the context of a simulated or actual workplace.
-Students apply the skills, knowledge, and behaviours developed previously to ensure effective workplace performance.
-Further, students embody the program's Professional Standards and reflect on their value in a real-world work environment.
+Students apply the skills, knowledge, and behaviors developed previously to ensure effective workplace performance.
+Further, students practice the professional standards expected of an HR practitioner and reflect on their value in a real-world work environment.
 An emphasis is placed on solving problems both independently and collaboratively, drawing upon appropriate college, community, and professional resources.

 Ontario Secondary School Diploma (OSSD) with the majority of Grade 11 and 12 courses at the C, U or M level including the following prerequisites: